JuanM0412/MQTT/README.md

 The selected socket type was Stream, supported by:

 Connection reliability: MQTT is a TCP/IP-based protocol that requires a reliable and stable connection between the client and server.
-Stream sockets (SOCK_STREAM) provide a reliable, bidirectional connection that is ideal for MQTT communication.
+Stream sockets (SOCK_STREAM) provide a reliable, bidirectional connection ideal for MQTT communication.
 Datagram, on the other hand, operates with UDP.

 Widely compatible: Since MQTT is based on TCP/IP, most MQTT broker implementations are built on stream sockets due to their wide compatibility and reliability.